djizus/Glyph/README.md

 This is an helper to get the sequences for the game Ingress when glyphing.

-Takes the first glyph and the portal level in input, outputs the different sequences that exists.
+Takes the first glyph and the portal level in input, outputs the different possible sequences.